 I know I shouldn't admit this, but a few weeks ago I was caught speeding on the school run.
-I was doing 36 in a 30 and to be honest I didn't realise how much difference 6mph made in the grand scheme of things, but it does.
+I was doing 36 in a 30 and to be honest I didn't realise how much difference 6mph made in the grand scheme of things, but, as I later discovered, it does.

 I had to go on one of those speed awareness courses this week and I was so surprised about what I learnt there, I am now much more mindful of the way I drive.